How to Improve Readability of JSON with Shell Script Formatting

 Beautifying JSON Data in Unix Shell

-Shell Script for JSON Formatting with Python
+Shell script for JSON formatting using Python

 #!/bin/bash